SFML/SFML/tools/xcode/templates/readme.txt

   * I get strange linker error about std::string and other STL types.
-What shall I do ?
+What shall I do?

     This probably means you're compiling your project against a different implementation of the STL than SFML.
 When you created the project, you might have chosen the wrong C++ compiler & standard library.
 You can update your project's build settings; more specifically the Compiler for C/C++/Objective-C, the C++ language Dialect and the C++ Standard Library.
 You can find more information in the getting started tutorial for Mac OS X on the official web site.